snowdj/geocompr/02-spatial-data.md

     - What is similar?
     - What has changed?
     - Bonus: play around with and research base plotting arguments to make your version of Figure \@ref(fig:contpop) more attractive.
 Which arguments were most useful?
-    - Advanced: try to reproduce the map presented in Figure \@ref(base-args).
+    - Advanced: try to reproduce the map presented in section \@ref(base-args).
 Copy-and-pasting is prohibited!
 <!-- raster exercises -->
 1. Read the `raster/nlcd2011.tif` file from the **spDataLarge** package.
 What kind of information can you get about the properties of this file?
 <!-- (crs, ncols, nrow, ncells, bbox, navalues) -->
-1. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows and resolution of 10 units.
+1. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows.
 Assign random values between 0 and 10 to the new raster and plot it.
 <!-- crs exercises -->
 <!-- 1. pros and cons of the projection types -->